-A special ticketed event titled “CONVO with the Visionary” will take place Thursday evening, April 25th, from 6:00 – 7:00 pm when 2019 Visionary Artist Joyce J. Scott engages in lively conversation with Stephanie Stebich, the Margaret and Terry Stent Director of the Smithsonian American Art Museum, followed by a Q&A.
+A special ticketed event titled “CONVO with the Visionary” will take place Thursday evening, April 25th, from 6:00 – 7:00 pm in the Auditorium of the National Building Museum when 2019 Visionary Artist Joyce J. Scott engages in lively conversation with Stephanie Stebich, the Margaret and Terry Stent Director of the Smithsonian American Art Museum, followed by a Q&A. The program will be introduced by Diana N’Diaye, Cultural Specialist and Curator, Smithsonian Center for Folklife and Cultural Heritage.

 The CONVO promises to be educational, provocative, highly entertaining and the audience should perhaps be prepared to expect the unexpected.
 Tickets at $45 each include all day Thursday entry to the Craft Show (open until 8:00 pm) and one complimentary drink.